Curriculum Program and Course Development and Revision Procedures

 II.
 Process

-A. The faculty member or initiator of the development or change shall submit the proposed change to the program chair and the associate dean for their approval.
+D. The faculty member or initiator of the development or change shall submit the proposed change to the department chair and the associate dean for their approval.

-D. The Provost must consult with the Academic Affairs Council, College Cabinet, the president, and the Academic and Instructional Programs Committee of the Board of Trustees for the proposed change to be considered for approval.
+G. Depending on the nature of the proposal, the Provost may consult with the Academic Affairs Council, College Cabinet, the president, or the Academic and Student Success Committee of the Board of Trustees regarding the proposal.
+Proposals for new academic programs will require the approval of the president and the Board of Trustees.

 V. Implementation